soumitag/SLIDE/README.md

 **SLIDE** is available at: http://137.132.97.109/VTBox/

 **SLIDE** is a tool for customized visualization and interactive exploration of high throughput quantitative -omics data.
 SLIDE can organize and visualize quantitative -omics data in expression based heatmaps on a standard web browser.
 It allows users to interactively navigate through the heatmaps and create sub-analyses of selected feature sets.
 It can be used to visualize the data at different levels of granularity through multiple simultaneous views.

+If you use this tool, please cite:

+Soumita Ghosh, Abhik Datta, Kaisen Tan, Hyungwon Choi; SLIDE – a web-based tool for interactive visualization of large-scale – omics data, *Bioinformatics*, , bty534, https://doi.org/10.1093/bioinformatics/bty534
 ## Resources

 * [Online Version](http://137.132.97.109/VTBox/)